Occupational therapy provides support to children and adults whose health prevents them from doing activities of daily living.

 We are not able to help if:

-- your health condition is expected to improve e.g hip replacement
+- your health condition is expected to improve, eg a hip replacement.

 - you need equipment to help you manage with a hearing impairment or visual impairment.
-We have a Sensory Team who can provide equipment to people over 18 years
+We have a Sensory Team which can provide equipment to people over 18.

-- you need a period of rehabilitation to overcome the physical, psychological and social problems caused by ill health, speak to your GP about a referral to the appropriate team
+- you need a period of rehabilitation to overcome the physical, psychological and social problems caused by ill health.
+In such cases you need to speak to your GP about a referral to the appropriate team.

-- where an assessment is required for mobility equipment (walking aids for example walking frames, walking sticks or wheelchairs you can ask your GP for a referral to a physiotherapist or to wheelchair services)
+- where an assessment is required for mobility equipment such as walking aids or wheelchairs.
+Instead, you can ask your GP for a referral to a physiotherapist or to wheelchair services.

-- you need only small pieces of equipment which you can buy from a range of independent local suppliers, pharmacy’s, DIY stores or on-line
+- you need only small pieces of equipment which you can buy from a range of independent local suppliers, pharmacies, on-line, etc.

-- you have bought a mobility scooter, as it is your responsibility to ensure that you can store it, charge it and access your home with it.
+- you have bought a mobility scooter.
+It is your responsibility to ensure that you can store it, charge it and access your home with it.

 How you can help yourself